Censorship Statement

 Langenheim Library respects our patrons' right to privacy and observes state and federal laws regarding the disclosure of personal information from library records.

 Residents of Greenville and nearby communities are welcome to use the facilities and resources of the Langenheim Memorial Library at no charge.
-However, there is a $10 annual fee (no fee if parent or spouse is employed at Thiel) to checkout circulating materials.
+There is a $10 annual fee (no fee if parent or spouse is employed at Thiel) to check out circulating materials.
 Application for a community card can be found at the circulation desk.